Anna Sophie of Anhalt

 Anna Sophie of Anhalt (15 June 1584 – 9 June 1652) was by birth a member of the House of Ascania and princess of Anhalt.
 After her marriage, she became Countess of Schwarzburg-Rudolstadt.

 Anna Sophie was born in Dessau, the eighth and youngest daughter of Joachim Ernest, Prince of Anhalt, but fourth-born daughter of his second wife Eleonore, daughter of Christoph, Duke of Württemberg.

 Life

 In Rudolstadt on 13 June 1613 she married Charles Günther, Count of Schwarzburg-Rudolstadt.
 Their union was childless.

 Anna Sophie was considered as one of the most educated women of her time.
-After the death of her husband in 1630 she moved her residence to Kranichfeld and founded there a society that admitted only women, following the example of her brother Louis of Anhalt-Köthen, who was one of the co-founders of the Fruitbearing Society.
+After the death of her husband in 1630 she moved her residence to Kranichfeld and founded there a performative literary culture society called the Virtuous Society.
+This society followed the example of the Fruitbearing Society, which was co-founded by her brother, Louis of Anhalt-Köthen.

 At the same time, she took the famous educational reformer Wolfgang Ratke under her protection.